 How much you can expect from your company after your company’s share price falls continuously?
-The LinkedIn CEO Jeff Weiner decided to give away $14 million value of annual stock compensation to his employees according to a report by technology website Re/code.
+LinkedIn CEO Jeff Weiner decided to give away $14 million value of annual stock compensation to his employees, according to a report by technology website Re/code.

-Though the company has not officially confirmed the amount of the stock, Re/code posted that Jeff Weiner could give 105,924 shares of stock ($12.7 million) which he owns in the company along with option award worth of 3.2 million.
+Though the company has not officially confirmed the amount of the stock, Re/code posted that Jeff Weiner could give 105,924 shares of stock ($12.7 million) which he owns in the company, along with an option award worth 3.2 million.